marjoballabani/marjoballabani/README.md

 ### About Me 🚀

-**Senior Software engineer with more than 6 years of programming experience.**
+**Senior Software engineer with more than 8 years of programming experience.**
-Currently working with React/Node/Python to build beautiful and complex software solutions.I do my job with passion so it is easy for me to turn idea into a good software solution.
-Comfortable in team work and capable to design highly scaleable systems.
+Currently working with React/Node/Python to build beautiful and complex software solutions.
+I do my job with a passion so it is easy for me to turn ideas into good software solutions.
+Comfortable in teamwork and capable of designing highly scalable systems.
 <br />
 Interested in learning new technologies.